REFLUX GERD - REFLUX

 Healthy fats: avocado, olive oil and nuts.

 IT IS ALSO IMPORTANT FOR PEOPLE WITH REFLUX GERD TO AVOID SPICY, FATTY OR ACIDIC FOODS, AS WELL AS CARBONATED DRINKS AND CAFFEINE.
-EATING SMALLER, MORE FREQUENT MEALS MAY PROVE BENEFICIAL, AND YOU SHOULD AVOID EATING CLOSE TO BEDTIME.
+Eating smaller, more frequent meals may prove beneficial, and eating should be avoided close to bedtime.

 TIF REFLUX